Children's Safeguarding Policy

 When a child discloses abuse:

-- Explain that the information will need to be shared to keep them safe.
+Explain the limits of confidentiality, indicating that the information may need to be shared to ensure their safety.

-- Document the disclosure accurately, including time, date, and key details.
+Document the disclosure immediately, noting time, date, location, and other relevant details.

 7.3 Reporting Concerns